 Looking at a list of risk factors might be overwhelming, but no matter your risk factors, risk only means a problem might happen, not that it will.
-However, this time you will be prepared and know how to keep your baby safe following our supplementing/feeding guidelines.
+However, you will be prepared this time and know how to keep your baby safe following our supplementing/feeding guidelines.

 The third step is to know how much to supplement your baby.

 Feeding/supplementing amounts are based on your baby’s birth weight and if they are full-term babies.
 On day 1, most babies are very sleepy and enter a deep recovery sleep for about 8–12 hours.
 Sometimes, they won’t be interested in taking a full feeding and it will be challenging to keep them awake.
 If this happens, do not panic.
-Simply self express and supplement your baby.
+Simply self-express and supplement your baby.

 Feeding Volume Guidelines